Baylands – Camp 4

 Acquisition & Stewardship

-Acquisition: The purchase was made possible through a partnership between Sonoma Land Trust, the Natural Resources Conservation Service, the San Francisco Bay Restoration Authority, and the Gordon and Betty Moore Foundation.
+Acquisition: The purchase was made possible through a partnership between Sonoma Land Trust, the Natural Resources Conservation Service, the Gordon and Betty Moore Foundation, and with funding from Measure AA administered by the San Francisco Bay Restoration Authority.
 The collaboration’s primary goal was to secure the 1,148-acre property through a Wetland Reserve Easement (WRE) purchased by NRCS.
 The property’s underlying fee title was acquired by the Land Trust, subject to the WRE.

 Stewardship: Sonoma Land Trust and NRCS will work hand-in-hand to design and implement a comprehensive tidal restoration plan, with the Land Trust taking on stewardship responsibilities for up to a decade or until a suitable partner agency assumes ownership.